Available Open Launch Sites

 You must be a club member to join in on the paddles, and there are no “drop ins” permitted.
 If it’s a single day paddle, you’ll need to let the trip facilitator know at least two days ahead so the float plan can be created and sent to the trip coordinator.
 If it’s a weekend or longer trip, then more than a week’s notice of your intent to participate is required.
 More adventurous week long paddles require planning meetings to make sure everyone is capable of making the trip safely.

-Check it out!
+For details about how to join a paddle, see page 2 of the Calendar.
 Plan your paddling year and let the facilitators know as soon as you know!

 PIKA’s trip classification system